 - Do you do hallway usability testing?

 Working at FT Labs is always a learning experience.
 We encourage staff to get involved in individual advancement and professional certification programmes, and will sponsor certification exams where appropriate.
 Our team is on the cutting edge of web development and we want it to stay there.

 Your schedule is your own.
 We are keen to try and maximise the value of your time and will design a schedule around your preferred working style, whether you need to accommodate a school or nursery run, avoid busy commute periods, a gym or sports club schedule, we’ll do our best to accommodate you.

 Pearson is an equal opportunities employer.
 In recruiting staff we are concerned with nothing other than the ability of the person to do the job, subject to the qualities outlined above.
 If you are employed to work in our London office, you will be required to maintain an appropriate (but very informal) dress code, and should not be fearful of Andrew’s dog (she freely roams around the whole office and may visit you occasionally, though is getting quite old now).
 We adhere to Pearson’s code of conduct which we are all required to review annually.

 If you would like to be considered, please apply online.

-Agencies and recruiters please read our recruiter guide before sending us applicants, otherwise we reserve the right to recruit them and not pay you anything.
+Agencies and recruiters please read our recruiter guide before sending us applicants, otherwise we reserve the right to recruit them anyway without incurring any liability to you.